-B.9.17.1.
+- B.9.17.1.
 These figures are performed by flying two loops, one above the other.
 Sub-family 7.8.17-7.8.20 is composed of two loops, both above or both below the entry altitude.
-Sub-family 7.8.21 - 7.8.22 is composed of one loop above and one loop below the entry altitude.
-In either case the entry and exit altitudes must be the same.
+Sub-family 7.8.21 7.8.22 is composed of one loop above and one loop below the entry altitude.
+In either case the entry and exit altitudes must be the same. - B.9.17.2.

-B.9.17.2.
 These figures may be combined with various types of half rolls.

 When a roll is performed between the loops, there is no line before or after the roll.
 However the roll is flown on a horizontal line which begins as soon as the first loop is finished.
 As soon as the roll is finished, the next loop must begin immediately.
 Adding a line at either of these points is at least a two (2) points deduction depending on the length of the line.
 These figures are to be marked using the same criteria as full loops.
 Additionally, both loops must be of the same size (in Figure 38, radii a).
-Unless there is a roll between the loops, they must be directly above one another.
+Unless there is a roll between the loops, they must be lines as well as partial loops of varying degrees.
+The judging criteria for these lines and loops are unchanged.
+What is left to discuss are the judging criteria for the combinations of these lines and loops.